SelfDreyeve/Lane-Detection/README.md

 <img width="734" alt="detected_extrapolated" src="https://user-images.githubusercontent.com/83698104/118476017-4a10b980-b70d-11eb-97eb-55afa5830e1f.png">

 9. Defining the final pipeline that takes video, performs lane detection and outputs the images with detected lanes.

+The notebook in this repository doesn't require any installs in order to run.
+Everything needed (including the data) is already there.
+We used the images and videos from Udacity Lane Detection repository.